Trump fumes as protesters stake out festive zone in Seattle

-SEATTLE (AP) — Following days of violent confrontations with protesters, police in Seattle have largely withdrawn from a neighborhood where protesters have created a festival-like scene that has President Donald Trump fuming.
+SEATTLE (AP) — Following days of violent confrontations with protesters, police in Seattle have largely withdrawn from part of a neighborhood where protesters have created a festival-like scene that has President Donald Trump fuming.

-“Take back your city NOW.
-If you don’t do it, I will,” Trump tweeted.
+The president continued his complaints in a Thursday interview with the Fox News Channel.
+“If we have to go in, we’re going to go in,” Trump said.
+“These people are not going to occupy a major portion of a great city.”

-The “Capitol Hill Autonomous Zone” sprung up after police on Monday removed barricades near the East Precinct and basically abandoned the structure after officers used tear gas, pepper spray and flash bangs over the weekend to disperse demonstrators they said were assaulting them with projectiles.
+The “Capitol Hill Autonomous Zone” stretches over a couple city blocks and sprung up after police on Monday removed barricades near the East Precinct and basically abandoned the structure after officers used tear gas, pepper spray and flash bangs over the weekend to disperse demonstrators they said were assaulting them with projectiles.

 The president has sparred before with Inslee and Durkan — both liberal Democrats.
 Inslee previously sought his party’s presidential nomination.